apache/gravitino/docs/getting-started.md

 If you are using AWS and want to access the instance remotely, be sure to read [Accessing Gravitino on AWS externally](#accessing-gravitino-on-aws-externally)

+### Key Sections:

+1. **Installation Methods:**
+   - Explore different installation methods, from using Docker to setting up Gravitino on cloud platforms or locally.

+2. **Java Development Kit (JDK):**
+   - Ensure you have the required Java Development Kit (JDK) installed to run Gravitino successfully.

+3. **Configuring and Starting Gravitino:**
+   - Learn how to configure Gravitino, install it from binary releases or Docker images, and start the Gravitino server.

+4. **Getting Started on AWS and GCP:**
+   - Detailed steps for setting up Gravitino on Amazon Web Services (AWS) and Google Cloud Platform (GCP), including instance setup, Java installation, and Gravitino deployment.

+5. **Getting Started Locally:**
+   - Instructions for using Gravitino locally on macOS or Linux, covering JDK installation and Gravitino setup.

+6. **Integrating with Apache Hive:**
+   - Information on installing and configuring Apache Hive on AWS, GCP, and locally.
+Docker container options for quick setup are also provided.

+7. **Gravitino Playground:**
+   - Explore a bundled Docker image for a Gravitino playground, incorporating various tools like Apache Hive, Apache Hadoop, Trino, MySQL, and PostgreSQL.

+8. **Using REST to Interact with Gravitino:**
+   - Examples of interacting with Gravitino via REST commands, demonstrating how to create and modify metadata.

+9. **Accessing Gravitino on AWS Externally:**
+   - Guidelines for accessing Gravitino externally when deployed on AWS, including necessary configurations and considerations.

+10. **Next Steps and Conclusion:**
+    - Concluding thoughts, summarizing key points, and suggesting next steps for users who have completed the setup.

 ## Getting started on Amazon Web Services

 To begin using Gravitino on AWS, follow these steps: